samjaninf/OFN-User-Guide---Master/basic-features/reports.md

 ![Xero Import](../.gitbook/assets/xero-import.png)

-Next you will select your downloaded OFN Xero report for upload.
+Next you will select your downloaded Harvest To Order Xero report for upload.
 The settings you should select are shown below.

 ![Xero Import Steps](../.gitbook/assets/xero-import-steps.png)

 Selecting **Ignore contact address detail**s will ensure your Xero customer data is unaltered.

-Selecting **Tax Exclusive** will ensure that products you have set to include tax in the Open Food Network will include tax, but your tax free items will remain tax free.
+Selecting **Tax Exclusive** will ensure that products you have set to include tax in the Harvest To Order will include tax, but your tax free items will remain tax free.

 ## Bulk Co-op Totals By Suppliers Report